evandsnyder/FriendlyBrewer/README.md

 ### Angular Client
 I haven't begun this part yet, and it probably won't be done before the end of week 4.
 Have fun!

+### Testing
+For convenience, I have added a collection of postman requests stored in the `FriendlyBrewerAPI.postman_collection.json` file.
+You can import that into Postman and run the requests to verify that the server works.
+You MUST register and Login before you can create a recipe though!

 ## Architecture

 Friendly Brewer is a 3-tier application where the front-end, written in Angular JS, will communicate with a backend written in Python using Flask.
 The Flask REST API will communicate with a MongoDB database hosted on Mongo's Atlas System.